Stomach Cancer

 Getting the diagnosis

-• An upper GI endoscopy is done to take samples of tissue to be tested in the lab (biopsy)
+• An upper GI endoscopy is done to take samples of tissue to confirm the presence of and the type of cancer cells.

 • Endoscopic ultrasound (EUS):